Death at the Claw Machine

 About

-Death at the Claw Machine refers to an illustration depicting the grim reaper pulling humans out of a claw machine game.
-It has become a widespread image macro that grows popular after a notable celebrity death.
-Variations tend to depict Death as disappointed he grabbed a certain celebrity instead of a living elderly celebrity.
+Death at the Claw Machine, also known as Grim Reaper Claw Machine or X?
+Is Y Even In This Thing?, refers to an illustration depicting the grim reaper pulling humans out of a claw machine game.
+It has become a widespread exploitable image macro meme that appears en masse after a notable celebrity death.
+Variations tend to depict Death as disappointed that he grabbed a certain celebrity instead of a living elderly celebrity, especially ones that are widely hated or considered controversial.

 Origin